Bills trade for Rasul Douglas paying off in playoff push

 ORCHARD PARK, N.Y.
 (WIVB) — The trade deadline addition of cornerback Rasul Douglas has benefitted the Bills in their renewed charge for fourth consecutive AFC East division title.

-The cornerback’s impact on Buffalo’s recent surge was recognized Wednesday when Douglas was named AFC Defensive Player of the Week.
+The cornerback’s impact on Buffalo’s recent surge was recognized Wednesday when Douglas was named defensive player of the week in AFC.
 Douglas returned one of his two interceptions for a touchdown and defended three passes, one of which resulted an Ed Oliver interception, during Sunday’s 27-21 win against New England.

 Buffalo (10-6) visits Miami (11-5) for Sunday night’s season finale that will determine the AFC East champion, and potentially whether the Bills make the playoffs.